 A Gingerbread theme allows for plenty of fun and learning without any mention of the jolly old elf or his reindeer.

-Gingerbread Man Books
+The Best Gingerbread Man Books for Preschool

-The Gingerbread Boy by Richard Egielski
+The Gingerbread Boy, by Richard Egielski

 A modern, urban version of The Gingerbread Boy that takes place in New York City and culminates in Central Park.

-The Gingerbread Cowboy by Janet Squires
+The Gingerbread Cowboy, by Janet Squires

-What kind of Texan would I be if I didn’t include this book on the list?
+What kind of (former) Texan would I be if I didn’t include this book on the list?
 A western version of the classic tale, this little cookie says “Giddy up!”

-The Gingerbread Girl by Lisa Campbell Ernst
+The Gingerbread Girl, by Lisa Campbell Ernst

 I was thrilled when this book was finally published because my female students had been asking “Where’s the gingerbread girl?” for years!
 Beautiful, colorful illustrations grace the pages of this book that sends a positive message to kids.
 Note: There are two negative words that you may want to omit if you choose to read this book aloud to your class, they are dumber and airhead.